becdetat/cloaked-wookie/README.md

 cloaked-wookie
 ==============

 Cloaked Wookie.
-A business card organiser for iPhone and iPad.
+A guitar tabulature reader with Dropbox integration for iPhone and iPad.